Education's place in the world

 Expand global/international student recruitment

-- ↑ International student participation in the International Baccalaureate Certificate program by 30%
+- ↑ International student participation in the International Baccalaureate Certificate program by 30% in 2022 and 54% in 2023

 - Innovative changes to the MPEd in Global and International Education program reflect the ‘global turn’ in education